-National Percentile Rank (NPR).
-A number used to describe the standing of an individual relative to the national norm group.
-If an examinee with a score of 420 has a NPR of 73, it means that 73% of the examinees in the norm group received a score of 420 or lower, or that the student scored the same as or better than 73% of the students in the norm group.
+Cumulative Percent (CP).
+A number used to describe the standing of an individual relative to a defined group.
+If an examinee with a score of 420 has a CP of 73, it means that 73% of the examinees in the norm group received a score of 420 or lower, or that the student scored the same as or better than 73% of the students in the defined group.